synchrone/RSSHub-Radar/README.md

 </p>
 <h1 align="center">RSSHub Radar</h1>

-> RSSHub Radar 是 [RSSHub](https://github.com/DIYgod/RSSHub) 的衍生项目，她是一个可以帮助你快速发现和订阅当前网站 RSS 和 RSSHub 的浏览器扩展
+> RSSHub Radar is a derivative of [RSSHub](https://github.com/DIYgod/RSSHub), a browser extension that helps you quickly discover and subscribe to current website RSS and RSSHub
-> 万物皆可 RSS
+> All things can be made RSS

 [![build status](https://img.shields.io/travis/DIYgod/RSSHub-Radar/master.svg?style=flat-square)](https://travis-ci.org/DIYgod/RSSHub-Radar)